AtlasLinux/atlas/README.md

 ## License

-AtlasLinux is provided under the MIT License.
+AtlasLinux is provided under the GNU GPL3 License.
 See [LICENSE](LICENSE) for details.